xlab-si/e2ee-server/chef/README.md

 ## Content
 ### Roles
-This Chef repository includes a single role, _e2ee-server_, that automatically configures postgres, redis, RSA keys and paths for use with E2EE server.
+This Chef repository includes a single role, _e2ee-server_, that automatically configures postgres, generates x509 certificate and key for the server, runs tests and starts the server.

-You should change absolute paths included in attribute values according to your preferred configuration.
+You should modify the attributes' values in this role according to your preferences.

 ### Recipes
 *  _default.rb_ - Installs, tests and runs E2EE server
 * _database.rb_ - Sets up and configures postgres backend for E2EE server
-* _setup_keys.rb_ - Sets up RSA keypair for E2EE server and configures paths to keys in configuration files
+* _setup_keys.rb_ - Sets up X509 certificate for E2EE server, needed to establish HTTPS communication
 * _setup_config.rb_ - Sets up config.json for E2EE server based on provided attributes

 ### Templates